apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 <a name="blobid-tracker"></a>
 #### Caching of Blob ids locally (Oak 1.6.x)

-For the `FileDataStore` and `S3DataStore` the blob ids are cached locally on the disk when they are created which speeds up the 'Mark BlobStore' phase.
+For the `FileDataStore`, `S3DataStore` and `AzureDataStore` the blob ids are cached locally on the disk when they are created which speeds up the 'Mark BlobStore' phase.
 The locally tracked ids are synchronized with the data store periodically to enable other cluster nodes or different repositories sharing the datastore to get a consolidated list of all blob ids.
 The interval of synchronization is defined by the OSGi configuration parameter `blobTrackSnapshotIntervalInSecs` for the